Some personal information

 In my brith town VLAARDINGEN, I was lucky to have two very good electronics shops, 'Dirk van de Bend' and 'P.M.
 Quakkelstijn'.
 At the house of P.M.
 Quakkelstijn you can still see his name on the above photo.
 He was a tall, grumpy old man.
 Later his son and wife, carried on the shop until 2010 or so, and they liked their work, and DIY people a lot more.
 Always when I was in the area, I payed them a visit, just to say hello.
 Today, both shops are gone.

 When I was 12 years old, color TV was coming suddenly.
 Each family would watch TV together from 19h to 23h in the evening, and the next morning "what was on TV" was the thing everybody talked about.
 So having a TV was essential.
 A new color TV would cost appr 1/5 of the price of a new car.
-So many people would use up their old Black and white TV until it needed a repair, and then dispose of it.
+So many people would use the Black and white TV until it needed a repair, and then dispose of it.
 Like this, I got hold of defective TV's for free.

 I still own my grandfather's 1965 Philips "Bi-Ampli" radio, with an original 'Accutronics' Reverb spiral inside, for artificial stereo.
-He was a heavy smoker and he "smoked" the radio in his living room for 25 years, until he died, and then the radio went to me.
+He was a heavy smoker and he "smoked" the radio in his living room for 25 years, until he died, and then the radio came to me.
 Even though it was not subjected to cigarette smoke any more for the next 35 years after, it still has that typical smoke smell inside.
 Despite that, it still works in all original condition, no repair needed ever since.
-I play it frequently, which is probably the reason why it is still good.
+I still play it frequently, which is probably the reason why it is still good.
 In the winter, when the atmospheric condition in Europe is humid and cold, I can receive AM stations from all over Europe, without antenna.

 I finished my electronics studies in 1984 at the Rotterdam Academy of Art and Technical Science, which later merged into Rotterdam University of Applied Sciences.

 In 1986, I moved from Holland to Germany, because of a very good job offer by Hewlett Packard.
 At first as an Application Engineer, and later as a field sales engineer.
 In those days it was a privilege to work for Hewlett Packard.
 At least everybody felt so, myself included.
-The company had an artificial subculture, like a society.
+The company had a subculture, like a society.
 It was still original when I joined, and the founders Dave Packard and Bill Hewlett were still on duty.
 You would be terribly mistaken, when you think they build this company out of nothing, just by coincidence.
 These two founders always made rules for overall processes.
 With this I mean processes, which involve the whole company as such.
 For them, the factor 'people' was a very important one, if not the most important.
 In their own way, they were keeping the company on the main course, and I am sure they have put into some simple rules as well.
 Though such rules were of course not always openly published.

 JAC-Music was founded in 1993, originally as a hobby, building 845 based SE amplifiers.
 Tax wise only making loss.
 In 1994 I got in contact with the AVVT Electron Tubes company by coincidence, and I kept in touch.
 In 1998 I proposed to do their worldwide distribution, and they agreed.
 At that time the profit was very small, and there were only three tubes in the program: 300B, 32B an 52B.
 For me this was just for the interest I had in it.
 I convinced Alesa Vaic to expand his product range, and we went through a very innovative period.
 We were the first to re-issue a single plate 2A3 tube, and mesh tubes, and other nice tubes like the AD1, PX4, PX25, and the 274A.